oliviercreurer/compass/README.md

 __*Commands*__

-Commands come in two flavors: those that manipulate the sequence, and those that manipulate recording/looping/playback behavior (i.e. softcut).
+Commands come in two flavors: those that manipulate the sequence, and those that manipulate recording/looping/playback behaviors (i.e. softcut).

 Sequence commands: